Lovely-Sim-Racing/lovely-dashboard/README.md

 </h4>

 ## What's Included
-When you download the zip file, you will get a few things.
+In the [Releases](https://github.com/cdemetriadis/lovely-dashboard/releases) section, you will find:

 1. [**Lovely Dashboard**](#the-lovely-dashboard) - A custom designed dashboard to use on your phone or dedicated DDU Screen
 2. **Lovely Dashboard XL** - An oversized version of the Lovely Dashboard for the new 10" DDU Screens.